scarra-/ui-svc/README.md

                   ** if getting error then npm install -g npm@latest and then again npm install;
                -/node_modules/gulp/bin/gulp.js

-To get ui-svc working you also need a user-sv repository and to get that working:
+To get ui-svc working you also need a user-svc repository and to get that working:

       1. git clone URL
       2. Create an .env file